LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 **Hash analysis** -> analysis of the digital fingerprint for a file or piece of digital media (generated using a one-way cryptographic algorithm)

+if the OG file hash is the same as the acquisition, we don't need the original anymore

+**File signature** -> get identified in the file system trough an unique signature

+file extensions can be changed as they're not part of the digital signature.
+Software have methods to find the original file extension in case it does not correspond to the actual type of the file.
+There's also [filesignatures.net] as a DB we can consult to get the original file extension

+==Antivirus==
+Antiviruses can change the metadata of all the files in the disk.
+Use a different boot than the acquired one in the disk as it prevents dynamic operations that the antivirus on the original boot could do.

+the acquired drive might have a virus and thus the place where we

+"A virus did it" -> verify whether that is a valid claim